- Helping Clients with Their Legal Challenges for over 30 Years

 If you are stopped for driving without a valid driver’s license in Florida, no matter what the reason, you may receive a second-degree misdemeanor charge.
 This is punishable by up to 60 days in jail and a $500 fine.
 Although it is not as serious as other traffic violation charges, it is a criminal charge and can affect more than just your driving record and insurance.
-To ensure you do not suffer any unnecessary penalties, it is important that you immediately contact a Tampa traffic offenses attorney at the offices of Taracks & Associates.
+To ensure you do not suffer any unnecessary penalties, it is important that you immediately contact a Tampa driving without a license attorney at the offices of Taracks & Associates.
 We can review your case and the charges against you and advise you on your rights and the proper legal measures to follow.

 There are several different situations that can arise when someone is found to be driving a vehicle without a license.
 They may have just never gotten a Florida (or any other state) driver’s license at all.
 This can usually be handled by simply by applying and obtaining a valid Florida driver’s license.
 It is a much more serious offense if they are driving with an expired, suspended, or revoked license.
 This offense has much heavier legal penalties, including fines, jail time and in some cases can be charged as a felony.